SamuelHarner/samuelharner.github.io/_drafts/2022-07-31-cs-summary.md

 [Non-relational databases](https://en.wikipedia.org/wiki/NoSQL) provide a document-oriented means for storing data in a format that is non-tabular and less strucutred than the [relational model](https://en.wikipedia.org/wiki/Relational_model).
 This format is suitable for [unstructured data](https://en.wikipedia.org/wiki/Unstructured_data) and [semi-structured data](https://en.wikipedia.org/wiki/Semi-structured_data).

+**Database design**

+When designing the model or [schema](https://en.wikipedia.org/wiki/Database_schema) of the database it is important to structure the database such that it minimizes the presence of redundant information that may lead to anomalies such as certain data being updated in one place but not another.
+This is done through a process of decomposition that ensures modularity of the groups of data that will be stored.
+Key values (such as unique IDs) and dependencies are then utilized to connect groups of data together, so that they for example can be updated together or joined for the sake of a query.

+**Database modification**

+When performing [database transactions](https://en.wikipedia.org/wiki/Database_transaction) (groups of operations performed together) it is important to guarantee that data validity will be preserved, for example by following the **[ACID](https://en.wikipedia.org/wiki/ACID)** properties:
+- **Atomicity:** every operation in a transaction succeeds or the transaction fails and nothing is changed
+- **Consistency:** transaction is subject to constraints of the database
+- **Isolation:** transactions must be independent, i.e. resulting changes should be as if transactions were done sequentially
+- **Durability:** effect of a transaction must not be lost once transaction has completed

 ## Workflow